 "Yeah.
 That or sex pretty much make the undead life worth living."

-She laughed.
 "You have a one-track mind."

 "At least I'm consistent."